 - Norepinephrine-dopamine reuptake inhibitors (NDRIs).
 NDRIs, such as bupropion (Wellbutrin), prevent your brain from reabsorbing the neurotransmitters norepinephrine and dopamine.

 - Monoamine oxidase inhibitors (MAOIs).
 MAOIs keep your brain from breaking down norepinephrine, serotonin, and dopamine.
 These medications, including isocarboxazid (Marplan) and phenelzine (Nardil), are not as popular as other types of antidepressants.

-When it comes to mental disorders, there are likely many factors at play.
+When it comes to mental health conditions, there are likely many factors at play.
 It’s difficult to tell whether a particular drug will ensure a cure.

-For some people, depression and other mental disorders are episodic.
-This means that the symptoms come and go.
-Medications might be able to help manage symptoms, but the disorder may take a long time to go into remission.
+For some people, depression and other mental health conditions are episodic, which means that the symptoms come and go.
+Medications might be able to help manage your symptoms, but the disorder may take a long time to go into remission.
 Symptoms can also come back later on.

-Mental disorders aren’t as simple as having a chemical imbalance in the brain.
-There’s little evidence to prove that an imbalance in certain brain chemicals is the cause of any type of mental disorder.
+Mental health conditions aren’t as simple as having a chemical imbalance in the brain.
+There’s little evidence to prove that an imbalance in certain brain chemicals is the cause of any type of mental health condition.

-Your doctor will need to take into account several variables when determining a treatment plan.
+Your healthcare provider will need to take into account several variables when determining a treatment plan.
 Patience is key.
-Once you find the right treatment, most people show improvement in their symptoms within six weeks.
+Once you find the right treatment, most people show improvement in their symptoms within 6 weeks.